 - (B) Prior art considered during reexamination is limited to prior patents or printed publications applied under the appropriate parts of 35 U.S.C.
 102 and 103;

-- (C) A substantial new question of patentability must be present for reexamination to be ordered;
+- (C) The standard for granting reexamination (35 U.S.C.
+312(a)) must be met for reexamination to be ordered;

 - (D) If ordered, the actual reexamination proceeding is essentially inter partes in nature;

 - (E) Decision on the request must be made not later than three months from its filing date, and the remainder of proceedings must proceed with “special dispatch” within the Office;